 “Visually, the two domains are indistinguishable due to the font used by Chrome and Firefox.
 As a result, it becomes impossible to identify the site as fraudulent without carefully inspecting the site’s URL or SSL certificate,” Xudong Zheng states in his blog.

-As mentioned earlier, this vulnerability affects Chrome, Firefox and Opera but Microsoft Edge, Internet Explorer and Safari appear to be immune to it since they correctly display the right Punycode in the address bar each time.
+As mentioned, this vulnerability affects Chrome, Firefox and Opera, but Microsoft Edge, Internet Explorer and Safari appear immune since they correctly display the right Punycode in the address bar each time.

 How to protect yourself

 Fortunately, Mozilla Firefox users can easily defeat this vulnerability.
 Just follow these steps:

 - Type about: config into your browser’s address bar and press Enter.

 - Type Punycode in the search bar.